SheCodesAustralia/workshopcontent/content/django_WIP/bakery_app/05_django_views/05_django_views.md

+---
+title: "5.
+Django Views"
+weight: 5
+chapter: true
+---

-# Django views – time to create!
+# Django Views

 In the last step, we set up our *URL* so that when someone visits the homepage (http://127.0.0.1:8000/), Django knows to run a specific function called a *view*.
 Now it's time to create that *view*!